kellyredding/inbox-sync/README.md

 A logger to use.
 Defaults to ruby's `Logger` on `STDOUT`.

-### `max_threads`
+### `num_workers`

-This is the number of threads to sync mail items with.
-Each time a sync is run, the number of mail items that need to sync'd will be broken into `max_threads` groups and each group will sync its mail items in its own thread.
-The default is `1` which means each message will be sync'd sequentially.
+This is the number of worker threads to sync mail items with.
+Each time a sync is run, the number of mail items that need to sync'd will be broken into `num_workers` groups and each group will sync its mail items in its own thread.
+The default is `1` which means only 1 worker thread will be spawned and each message will be sync'd sequentially.

 ## Running